vikingdata/articles/databases/snowflake/DOING/MySQL_To_Snowflake.md

 Original Copyright June 2024**_

 To convert MySQL data to Snowflake reliably.
 For uploading the data with a file, we will use JSON in order to o convert MySQL data to Snowflake reliably (including nulls).
+Other formats like XML or csv are possible.
+With csv you have to take care of nulls.
 When using Python, it takes care of the conversion.

 This doc requires